Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 Jesus told him, “I am the way, the truth, and the life.
 No one can come to the Father except through me.
 (John 14:6)

-In terms of the faith, this gift, where Jesus takes our place and pays for our sins, allows us a chance to claim His payment for ourselves, and without any means of giving anything for it, is called grace, and it is a wonderful truth.
+In terms of faith, this gift, where Jesus takes our place and pays for our sin debt, allows us a chance to claim His payment for ourselves, and without any means of giving anything for it, is called grace, and it is a wonderful truth.
 It truly makes this good news.

 Since this gift was only made possible through humiliating suffering and death, we should not take it casually.
 We shouldn’t say yes to Jesus Christ and His salvation like we are checking a box.
 It is a decision that has life-long ramifications.